 I asked her if, in the 17th century, Jiroemon had really constructed the town from scratch.

 “Yes, this land used to be unused.
 It was owned by a farmer living in a nearby village.
 His descendants are still living there, growing cabbage.
 Anyway, he was not able to do farming here.
 With large bedrocks in the earth, the land was not suitable for farming.
 But on the other hand, there was plenty of water.
 That is what it was like when Jiroemon arrived.

 “Did Jiroemon and his people purchase the land from the farmer, or just rent it?”

 “It was basically on loan, with a few exceptions, like one of my own ancestors, who actually bought some of the land.
 Anyway, Jiroemon knew they could get a lot of sardines from the ocean.
 So, after catching sardines, they would boil them, take out some oil and scum, and would make a kind of fertilizer out of them.
 The farmer received it from them as a land fee and used it for his farming.
 So most of our ancestors didn’t pay any rental fee to the farmer.”

-After spending some time around the Tokawa harbor, you can take a 20-minute or so walk along the coast, to the southeast, which takes you to Nagasakibana, which is a small headland stretching out into the Pacific Ocean (there are other Nagasakibanas in other prefectures, but this one is in Chiba Prefecture).
-It is a rather desolate area, where a 21-meter chimney-like tower (not a lighthouse) stands forlornly among rocks.
+After spending some time around the Tokawa harbor, you can take a 20-minute or so walk along the coast, to the southeast, which takes you to Nagasakibana, which is a small headland stretching out into the Pacific Ocean (there are other Nagasakibana in other prefectures, but this one is in Chiba Prefecture).
+It is a rather desolate area, where a 21-meter chimney-like tower (technically, this is not a lighthouse) stands forlornly among rocks.

 Stepping into the inland, exploring the small town of Nagasakibana could also be an interesting experience.
 Compared with the town of Tokawa, where you can occasionally find a few tourists, it seems to me that Nagasakibana Town is more quiet.
 On the surface, this town is an ordinary small town you can find anywhere in Japan, or maybe it actually is.